 How Much Does Custom CRM Development Cost?

 The cost usually depends on the features that a business wants.
 Besides the main costs, you will encounter extra expenses on the design, project management, and staff training.
-Though the price for development differs, a custom CRM’s cost may start from $10,000 to $250,000 and higher.
+Though the price for development differs, a custom CRM’s cost may start from $10,000 to $250,000 and higher for MVP version.

-Below is a table showing the costs of some CRM features:
+Below is a table showing the costs of developing some CRM features:

 Attract Group is dedicated to providing software development solutions for small, mid-sized, and large enterprises.
 With skilled designers, developers, and technicians, we make sure we deliver only high-quality results.